Museum of Aviation (Warner Robins): Special aircraft

-Education Center
+Education center

-The museum provides a non-profit education center called the National STEM Academy.
-The academy offers field trip and independent programs that integrate programs and hands-on STEM disciplines with the humanities such as history and literature through the Heritage program and others.
-The programs highlight career opportunities and workforce development strategies.

-Field trips, workshops, and special events are conducted both at the Museum of Aviation, through outreach at school sites, and via live virtual field trips.
+The museum includes a non-profit education center called the National STEM Academy.
+The academy offers field trips and independent programs that integrate STEM disciplines with humanities subjects such as history and literature.
+These programs focus on career opportunities and workforce development.
+Activities, including field trips, workshops, and special events, are conducted at the Museum of Aviation, at school sites through outreach programs, and via live virtual field trips.

-Proceeds from all National STEM Academy programs as well as National STEM Academy monetary donations go are used to support the National STEM Academy.